Pablo-source/Pipeline_of_functions/README.md

 source(here("R","01_load_data.R"))
 dataset

-2.3 Also we create a markdown report including all outputs from the above three scripts Rendering the markdown document output as HTML called "report.html" can be automated by including this script in the "report.R" script: rmarkdown::render()
+3. Create a markdown report including all outputs from the above three scripts Rendering the markdown document output as HTML called "report.html" can be automated by including this script in the "report.R" script: rmarkdown::render()

+In the original report R script called "report.R" we have added this lines:
+-  Run this script pressing "source" button
+- 3.1 Source individual R scripts from R folder to create content for markdown report library(tidyverse) library(here) source(here("R","01_load_data.R")) dataset source(here("R","02_model.R")) fit source(here("R","03_plot.R"))
+hist
+- 3.2 Now adding the render() function below we can automate the cretion of the
+- rendered Rmarkdown report as HTML output
+- Generate an HTML report as final output of this "report.R" script Added line below to render this script in markdown.
+It is a new Markdown report combining above scripts
+- rmarkdown::render("report.Rmd", "html_document")